ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Algorithm

 \section{Algorithm}

-Within this section we describe the proposed Additional Sampling algorithm for Multi-Objective Problems - ASMOP.
+Within this section we present Additional Sampling algorithm for Multi-Objective Problems - ASMOP.
 As mentioned earlier, at each iteration $k$, a quadratic model $m_{\caln}(d)$ is formed using the subsampled values \eqref{fcal} and Hessian approximations $H^i_k$.
-We find the direction by approximately solving the problem
+Then, the direction is obtained by solving the following problem approximately